MattheDev53/6744-RMD/README.md

   - Restrict updates: Only allow users with bypass permission to update matching refs.
   - Restrict deletions: Only allow users with bypass permissions to delete matching refs.
   - Require linear history: Prevent merge commits from being pushed to matching refs.
-  - [Half the size of the dev team] Required approvals: The number of approving reviews that are required before a pull request can be merged.
+  - Required approvals: The number of approving reviews that are required before a pull request can be merged.
+    - The number half the size of the dev team
   - Block force pushes: Prevent users with push access from force pushing to refs

 ### Comp

-- Development should now use less strict or no ruling
+- Development should use less strict or no ruling

 ## Project Tracking